Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

-It’s important that you set up and test your irrigation system to run during the exact same time period you plan to water your lawn.
-This will help ensure that the water pressure will be similar to what your system will actually experience, improving coverage and efficiency.
+It’s important that you set up and test your irrigation system to operate during the exact same time period you plan to water your lawn.
+This ensures the water pressure remains consistent with what your system will actually experience, improving coverage and efficiency.

 Accordion Item

-Closed Title:What if I’m in a situation where I need to water more than two days per week?
+Closed Title:What if I’m in a situation where I need to water more than once a week?
 (Laying new sod, etc.)

 Open Text: